 At that time it was hard to find a real estate agent that was motivated to rent out a house.
 When I found him, I hammered him and made sure to stay on him by reminding him I needed a good tenant and that I was serious about renting it out.
 I kind of think he was happy to get this rented for me so he wouldn’t have to hear from me anymore.

 When something goes wrong for this tenant I immediately fix it and continue to improve this unit.
-I just installed central air last year.
+I also installed central air a few years ago.

 Recently I turned the property over to a management company and rarely talk to her any more.
-I should probably drop her a line soon and
+But continue to receive the rent check every month without a problem.